Phala-Network/phala-wiki-next/content/en-us/mine/solo/4-0-faq.md

   </a>
 </p>

-(image showing the khala blockchain files of the miner node)
+(image showing the khala blockchain files of the worker node)

 It is located in `/var/khala-dev-node/chains/khala`.